-The lungs inflate (fill with air) as you breathe.
+The lungs inflate, or fill with air, as you breathe.
 In the lungs, air travels through branching airways called bronchial tubes.
 These end in tiny sacs called alveoli.
-Sometimes alveoli rupture (break).
+Sometimes alveoli rupture.
 This causes air to leak into the space between the lungs and the chest wall.
 These air leaks cause problems with breathing and can lead to lung damage.

 Any baby can get an air leak.
 Air leaks may occur due to:

 Being on a ventilator (breathing machine) for a breathing problem (the pressure of the air provided by the ventilator can cause alveoli to rupture)